Ian Culbard

-Ian Culbard, professionally known as I. N. J. Culbard, is a British comic artist, writer and animator.
+Ian Culbard, professionally known as I. N. J. Culbard, is a British comic artist, writer, and animator.

 Biography

 Culbard was born in Greenwich, London.
 He began his career as an animator but is best known for his work in comics and has gained a reputation in particular for his adaptations of classics by H.P.
 Lovecraft, Robert W. Chambers and Arthur Conan Doyle.

-His earliest comics work was a contribution to an anthology of competition entries by undiscovered newcomers published as Dark Horse Comics’ New Recruits, followed by some work in the Judge Dredd Megazine and the first of his classics adaptations for SelfMadeHero: The Picture of Dorian Gray in collaboration with Ian Edginton.
+His earliest comic-related work was a contribution to an anthology of competition entries by undiscovered newcomers published as Dark Horse Comics’ New Recruits, followed by some work in the Judge Dredd Megazine and the first of his classics adaptations for SelfMadeHero: The Picture of Dorian Gray in collaboration with Ian Edginton.

 Culbard’s first original graphic novel was Celeste, a science fiction story published in 2014 by SelfMadeHero.
 Other notable original series include those published in 2000 AD: Brass Sun, a steampunk adventure story created in collaboration with Ian Edginton and the science fiction police drama Brink in collaboration with Dan Abnett.
 Culbard and Abnett have also worked together for Boom!
 Studios on Wild’s End and for Vertigo on The New Deadwardians.

 He won a British Fantasy Award in 2011 for his adaptation of At the Mountains of Madness.